-- Then remove all external parts of it, which includes parking brake gear, the lever that helps the mower in going forward and reverse.
+- Then remove all external parts of it, which includes the parking brake gear, and the lever that helps the mower go forward and reverse.

 - Try to keep all the parts together after loosening them to make rebuilding an easy task.

-- Open the entire unit by removing all the bolts on the top of it.
+- Open the entire unit by removing all the bolts on top of it.

-- Remove the gears, washers, and the bearings at the inner side.
+- Remove the gears, washers, and bearings at the inner side.

-- Check the center section and the motor of the unit, it may have grooves on it, which is the main reason to weakens the transaxle and the transmission.
+- Check the center section and the motor of the unit, it may have grooves on it, which is the main reason it weakens the transaxle and the transmission.

 - Put fresh oil to grease the unit, and use high-quality sandpaper to make it free from grooves.
 Put the sandpaper on a flat surface like wood or mirror, and rub the motor on it in a circular motion.
 Do this until it gets smooth.

-- The smoother unit will provide you with the strong transaxle.
+- The smoother unit will provide you with a strong transaxle.

 - After getting the smoother motor, reinstall all the parts back the way you opened the transaxle unit.

-- Apply RTV stick before putting the cover on to close the unit properly.
+- Apply the RTV stick before putting the cover on to close the unit properly.